brotherson67/README_Generator/sample.md

     ================================================

     ## tests
+      no
     ================================================

     ## Questions
-    If you have any questions please email me at
-    My GitHub account is  you'll be able to find more there
+    If you have any questions please email me at mitchbro.development@gmail.com My GitHub account is brotherson67 you'll be able to find more there
     ================================================